compwiz32/website/content/posts/2021/configure-one-powershell-profile-for-many-users.md

 ---

-Most workplaces today practice the idea of working with the least set of privileges as possible.
-In these IT shops, admins and support staff use multiple ID's throughout the day to get their job done.
-PowerShell allows for each ID to have its own profile, each with its own set of configurations, shortcuts, code snippets, etc. This can be incredibly useful for customizing your work environment differently for each user ID.
+The prevailing practice in most workplaces is to operate with the fewest privileges necessary.
+Admins and support staff in IT shops rely on multiple IDs to perform their tasks.
+In PowerShell, it's possible to assign a separate profile to each ID, complete with individual configurations, shortcuts, code snippets, and so on.
+This feature allows you to customize your work environment uniquely for each user ID, which can be incredibly useful.

-But what about if you don't want to customize each profile?
-What if you have a profile you configured EXACTLY as you like and you want all your ID's to use the same profile?
-Let me walk you through how I tackled this issue with a simple, elegant solution that is easy to implement and maintain.
+But what if you don't feel like customizing every profile?
+Imagine you have a profile that is set up exactly the way you want it.
+What if you want all your IDs to use that same profile?
+Let me show you step by step through how I solved this problem with a solution that is both simple and elegant, making it easy to implement and maintain.

 ## Article Contents